 In June 2012, Albania made a high-level political commitment to work with the FATF and MONEYVAL to address its strategic AML/CFT deficiencies.
-Albania has taken steps towards improving its AML/CFT regime.
-However, the FATF has determined that strategic AML/CFT deficiencies remain.
-Albania will work on implementing its action plan to address these deficiencies, including by: (1) implementing adequate customer due diligence provisions; (2) establishing and implementing an adequate legal framework for identifying, tracing and freezing terrorist assets; and (3) enhancing the framework for international co-operation related to terrorist financing.
+Since then, Albania has taken steps towards improving its AML/CFT regime, including by enacting legislation to implement adequate customer due diligence provisions.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Albania should continue to work on implementing its action plan to address these deficiencies, including by: (1) establishing and implementing an adequate legal framework for identifying, tracing and freezing terrorist assets; and

+(2) enhancing the framework for international co-operation related to terrorist financing.
 The FATF encourages Albania to address its remaining deficiencies and continue the process of implementing its action plan.